iotaledger/iota.rs/README.md

 # An unofficial implementation of the IOTA api in rust.

 This is a port of the IOTA Java/JS API into Rust.
-The plan is to do a straight port of the API initially, then improve it using all the greatness that Rust brings to the table.
+It works, but I wouldn't trust it with real money yet.
+Having said that, please let me know if you have any suggestions or run into any issues.

 This library currently requires nightly rust to build.